chengquan/chengquan.github.io/_pages/cv.md

 Education
 ======
+* B.S. in Electronic Information Engineering, Wuhan University of Technoloy, 2017
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Architecture from Huazhong University of Science and Technology, 2017
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Electronics and Communication Engineering, Wuhan University of Technoloy, 2019
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Department of Communications and Computer Engineering, Kyoto University, 2024 (expected)

 Work experience
 ======